Your browser is not supported or outdated so some features of the site might not be available.

 RGB Lights Yes

 The JBL Pulse 4 is a cylindrical speaker that's meant to sit vertically.
 Both of its color variants have a unique transparent exterior.
-It also has 360-degree RGB lights that can be customized through buttons on the speaker or using its companion app.
+It also has 360-degree RGB lights that you can customize through buttons on the speaker or using its companion app.

 9.1